Directors Loan Account and Liquidation

 Dividend Paperwork Required.

-For a dividend payment, every time you make a payment, you need to write up a dividend voucher detailing the:
+For a dividend payment, every time you make a payment, you need to write up a dividend voucher detailing the following:

 - Every shareholder receiving a dividend payment requires a copy of the dividend voucher.
 The original must be recorded and maintained with the statutory books and records.
 Always please seek professional help and ask for it to be in writing.

-Your company writes off a director’s loan, tax and accounting entanglements need to be addressed in the event.
+Your company writes off a director’s loan, tax and accounting entanglements.
 You should seek help from a suitable accountant for further advice.

 Unlike an overdrawn account, which is an asset of the company in liquidation, a director’s loans are usually unsecured.
 Therefore rank as an unsecured creditor.

 So what can happen in summary?